Skip to main content

 LimitlessBaseUSDC (native)

-Fetch the on-chain wallet address via Get Account — each enabled venue carries an address once it reaches status: "active".
+Fetch the per-venue trading address via Get Account - each enabled venue carries an address once it reaches status: "active".
+The deposit wallet is a distinct on-chain address from any venue trading wallet.

 Key Security